Updated April 24, 2026

 - Renewal: Continuing education requirements vary by state.
 Typically 12-24 CE hours per renewal cycle.
 Some states accept national certification renewal in lieu of separate CE.

-About 12 states including Florida require state licensure beyond national certification.
-Florida requires licensure through the Board of Clinical Laboratory Personnel, while states like Texas accept national certification alone.
-The associate degree requirement is consistent nationwide, unlike the bachelor's degree needed for medical laboratory scientists.
+About 12 states including Florida require state laboratory licensure beyond national certification.
+Florida requires licensure through the Board of Clinical Laboratory Personnel, while states like California and New York have their own licensing boards.
+In states without licensure requirements, national certification alone is sufficient for employment.

 Compensation